riccardocaccia/ansible-storage-test/README.md

 # ansible-storage-test

-test to replace the terraform script of tf-state-storage repo
+Test to use Ansible playbook to replace Terraform in the deployment of a VM an a Secure group in order to retrieve the output file (replacement of terraform.state) of openstack.cloud.server module.